Last Update: March 2018

 - It has much less hiss than the built-in mics in most of the recorders I’ve mentioned, and the stereo imaging is excellent.
 It requires phantom power and is a bit heavy for field use.

-The ubiquitous Sennheiser K6/ME66 mid-range shotgun sounds pretty brittle to my ears, and has a decent amount of hiss.
-It has a battery power option, though, which helps preserve recorder batteries.
+- This mid-range shotgun is very popular for video, but sounds pretty brittle to my ears, and has a decent amount of hiss.

 - Quiet American Links Page